500tech/angular-up/_posts/2016-06-30-call-for-papers.markdown

 isStaticPost: false
 ---

-Angular Up 2016 encourages speakers from Israel and around the world to enrich the developers community with quality content.
+Angular Up 2016 encourages speakers from Israel and around the world to enrich the developer community with quality content.

-Don't be shy, and submit your proposals using the link:
+Don't be shy!
+Submit your proposals using the link:
 [submit talk proposal](https://ilyagelman.typeform.com/to/tgm55n)